-The Group's business operation is generally financed by its internal financial resources and bank borrowings.
-Total cash and cash equivalents and structured deposits, amounted to approximately HK\$242.37 million as of 31 December 2020, as compared to approximately HK\$224.37 million as of 31 December 2019.
-The increase in the cash and cash equivalents as of 31 December 2020 was mainly due to the improvement in the cash conversion cycle and the Renminbi appreciation as of 31 December 2020.
-Bank borrowings amounted to approximately HK\$215.30 million as of 31 December 2020 as compared to approximately HK\$215.34 million as of 31 December 2020, the Group's bank borrowings amounted to approximately HK\$215.30 million (100.0%) (31 December 2019: approximately HK\$215.34 million (100.0%) is payable within one year).
+The Group's business operation is generally financed by its internal resources and bank borrowings.
+The total cash and cash equivalents amounted to approximately HK\$196.09 million as at 31 December 2021, as compared to approximately HK\$236.41 million as at 31 December 2020.
+Such decrease was mainly due to the change of working capital.
+The total cash and bank balances including structured deposits and pledged deposits, amounted to approximately HK\$238.40 million as at 31 December 2021, as compared to approximately HK\$242.37 million as at 31 December 2020.
+Bank borrowings amounted to approximately HK\$216.08 million as at 31 December 2021, as compared to approximately HK\$215.30 million as at 31 December 2020.
+The Group's bank borrowings mainly bear interest at floating rates.
+As at 31 December 2021, the Group's total bank borrowings amounted to approximately HK\$216.08 million (100.0%)) (31 December 2020: approximately HK\$215.30 million (100.0%)) and were payable within one year or on demand.

-The Group's cash and bank balances and bank borrowings were mainly denominated in Hong Kong dollars and Renminbi.
+The Group's cash and bank balances were mainly denominated in Hong Kong dollars and Renminbi, while the Group's bank borrowings were all denominated in Hong Kong dollars.
 The Group's results can be affected by the appreciation or depreciation between Hong Kong dollars and Renminbi.
-The Group currently does not adopt any hedging measures, but it will monitor the foreign exchange exposure and will consider hedging its foreign currency exposure should the need arises.
+The Group currently does not adopt any hedging measures, but it will monitor its foreign exchange exposure and consider hedging its foreign currency exposure should the need arises.

-Gearing ratio of the Group, which is expressed as a percentage of total bank borrowings to shareholders' funds, was 37.1% as of 31 December 2020, as compared to 40.6% as of 31 December 2019.
-Liquidity ratio of the Group, which is expressed as a percentage of current assets to current liabilities, was 1.41 times as of 31 December 2020, as compared to 1.46 times as of 31 December 2019.
+Gearing ratio of the Group, expressed as a percentage of total bank borrowings to shareholders' funds, was 40.8% as at 31 December 2021, as compared to 37.1% as at 31 December 2020.
+Liquidity ratio of the Group, which is expressed as a percentage of current assets to current liabilities, was 1.26 times as at 31 December 2021, as compared to 1.41 times as at 31 December 2020.